 Create a fun game for your children by hiding Moon Picnic’s wooden forest mushrooms in a box around a room or the garden, give them a basket and they can imagine they are foraging for supper in an enchanted forest, counting as they go.

-Some wonderful nature-inspired play themed toys and books have been specially chosen with the joys of a natural, slower-pace of childhood in mind, such as the brilliant Fanny & Alexander book The Nature of Play.
+Finally, some wonderful nature-inspired play themed toys and books have been specially chosen with the joys of a natural, slower-pace of childhood in mind, such as book Slow Down and the matching activity cards, or the brilliant Fanny & Alexander book the nature of play.
 You will find plenty of inspiration for fun activities children will love from making seed bombs and simple cooking outdoors to building bug hotels.

 Make sensory habitats